jszoo/zoo-cache/README.md

 Caching expire
 ---------------
-User can specified a absolute expire date to cache item and a expire callback also available.
+User can specify a absolute expire date to cache item and a expire callback also available.

 ```javascript
 // full api